Tuesday, 15 June 2010

 By the time we got back to the tent it was raining again and we had to retire to the interior.
 At 7:30 it was still raining, so we waited, only to find the rain getting heavier all the time.

-Inside we took off our streaming capes and hung them up, leaving a pool on the stone floor.
+Inside we took off our streaming capes and hung them up, forming a pool on the stone floor.
 We were shown into a large baronial hall, already occupied by several groups of diners.
 Every table had a lamp which shed a romantic glow over the scene.

 We began with salads – Keith had an anchovy and potato salad and I had the classic salade aux gésiers, best enjoyed without translation (if you must know, gésiers means gizzards).